Feasibility and acceptability of immunotherapy in antibody positive patients

 This trial is funded by the Medical Research Council.

-SINAPPS-2 is a larger study involving participants from all across England, testing the efficacy and safety of immunotherapy in persons suffering from antibody-induced symptoms of psychosis.
+SINAPPS2 is a study involving participants from all across England, testing the efficacy and safety of immunotherapy in treating symptoms of psychosis in patients with pathogenic antibodies.

 You can keep up to date with our studies by following us on social media